Motivic construction of cohomological invariants: Serre's question about

-\begin{cor} Let $k$ be a field with $\mathrm{char}\,k=0$.
-Let $G$ be a group of type $\E_8$ over $k$ with the trivial even component of the Rost invariant.
-Then there exists a functorial invariant $u\in H^5(k,\zz/2)$ of $G$ such that for any field extension $K/k$ the invariant $u_K=0$ iff $G$ splits over a field extension of $K$ of odd degree. \end{cor} \begin{proof} Let $X$ be the variety of Borel subgroups of $G$.
+\begin{thm} Let $k$ be a field with $\mathrm{char}\,k=0$.
+Let $G$ be a group of type $\E_8$ over $k$ whose even component of the Rost invariant is trivial.
+Then there exists a functorial invariant $u\in H_{et}^5(k,\zz/2)$ of $G$ such that for any field extension $K/k$ the invariant $u_K=0$ iff $G$ splits over a field extension of $K$ of odd degree. \end{thm} \begin{proof} Let $X$ be the variety of Borel subgroups of $G$.
 It is generically split, since over $k(X)$ the group $G$ splits.
-By Lemma~\ref{lemmae8} the motive of $X$ contains a binary direct summand $R$ which supports zero-cycles.
+By Lemma~\ref{lemmae8} the motive of $X$ contains a binary direct summand $R$ which supports zero-cycles of $X$.